-This will automatically create a second replica the file is closed.
-Note that by setting the replication factor to 1 (default value), on-close replication will be switched off, which means that the file won't be replicated and will remain writable after having been closed.
+This will automatically create a second replica when the file is closed, which implies that the file will be made read-only.
+Note that by setting the replication factor to I (default value), on-close replication will be switched off, which means that the file won't be replicated and will remain writable after having been closed.